Professor-G/MicroLIA/README.md

 # Test Script

-To make sure that the algorithm is working as intended, please run the sadf
+To make sure that the algorithm is working as intended, please run the following test scripts:

+* test_script1
+* test_script2

+Both test scripts should classify the test lightcurve as microlensing.
+Can additionally run the stats_computation_unittest to ensure that all the statistical metrics are working as intended.

+# How to Contribute?

+Want to contribute?
+Bug detections?
+Comments?
+Please email us : dg7541@bard.edu, etibachelet@gmail.com, rstreet@lcogt.net